 - Real Food for Mother and Baby: The Fertility Diet, Eating for Two, and Baby’s First Foods

-In short: Supplement to fill the nutrient deficient holes, along with eating a balanced diet.
-This will lead to less cravings and less over eating empty foods
+In short: Supplement to fill the nutrient-deficient holes, along with eating a balanced diet.
+This will lead to less cravings and less overeating empty foods

 So, now you have your diet in check.
 Let’s talk about movement!

 It is a pretty common belief that exercise while pregnant can hurt the baby.
 This could not be farther from the truth.
 Studies show that exercise is just as beneficial when pregnant as it is when not pregnant.
 I continued to run daily up until the day that I delivered.
-I ran 4 miles the day all three of my babies was born!
+I ran 4 miles the day all three of my babies were born!

 A recent study published by the Institute of Movement Sciences and Sports Medicine at the University of Geneva, in Geneva, Switzerland, found that “regular physical activity has proven to result in marked benefits for mother and fetus.”